krutikshah24/CMS.API/README.md

 #### Backend (.NET Core)

-- **Controllers**: The `UserController` serves as the main API controller.
+- **Controllers**: The `UserController` is the main API controller.
 It handles HTTP requests for CRUD operations and routes them to the `UserService`.
 - **Services**: The `UserService` implements the main business logic, performing CRUD operations on the user data.
 It communicates with a repository layer for data access.
 - **Models**: The `User` model represents the data schema for users, defining the properties and validation rules (e.g., required fields and email format).